troyrusso/WeightedGreedySampling/README.md

     ```bash
     pip install -r requirements.txt
     ```
 ## Automated Workflow on an HPC Cluster

-The project is designed to be run as an automated pipeline on a SLURM-based HPC cluster.
-The scripts for managing the workflow are located in `Code/Cluster/` and are numbered in the order they should be run.
+The project is designed as an automated pipeline for a SLURM-based HPC cluster.
+The scripts in `Code/Cluster/` are numbered in their execution order.

+**Note:** The user can edit to the appropriate parition name (amongst other cluster inputs) in the file `Code/Cluster/CreateSimulationSbatch.py`, `5_ImageGeneration.sbatch`, and `6_CompileAllPlots.sbatch`.

-1.  `1_PreprocessData.sh`: This script executes a Python script that downloads all 15+ benchmark datasets from their sources (UCI, Kaggle Hub, StatLib/pmlb), preprocesses them into a clean format, and saves them as `.pkl` files in the `Data/processed/` directory.
+1.  `1_PreprocessData.sh`: This script executes a Python script that downloads all 20 benchmark datasets from their sources (UCI, Kaggle Hub, StatLib/pmlb), preprocesses them into a clean format, and saves them as `.pkl` files in the `Data/processed/` directory.

 2.  `2_CreateSimulationSbatch.py`: This Python script automatically discovers all processed datasets and generates a master job script (e.g., `master_job_LinearRegressionPredictor.sbatch`) for each machine learning model you wish to test.
 Each master script uses a **SLURM job array** to parallelize the simulation across all datasets and all `N` replications.

-    **Note:** The user can edit to the appropriate parition name (amongst other cluster inputs) in the file `Code/Cluster/CreateSimulationSbatch.py`.

-3.  `3_RunAllSimulations.sh`: This shell script finds and submits all the generated master jobs to the SLURM scheduler.
+3.  `3_RunAllSimulations.sh`: Submits all generated master jobs to the SLURM scheduler.

-4.  `4_ProcessResults.sh`: **Run this after all cluster jobs are complete.** This script executes the Python aggregation logic, which finds all the raw, individual result files from the parallel jobs and compiles them into smaller, organized `.pkl` files, saved in `Results/simulation_results/aggregated/`.
+4.  `4_ProcessResults.sh`: **Run this after all cluster jobs are complete.** Aggregates the raw result files into organized, per-dataset files.
+Results are split by evaluation type into `test_set_metrics` and `full_pool_metrics` folders.

-5.  `5_ImageGeneration.sh`: This script runs the final analysis, loading the aggregated results and generating all trace and variance plots for every metric (RMSE, MAE, R^2, CC) and saves them to the `Results/images/` directory.
+5.  `5_ImageGeneration.sbatch`: Submits a parallel job array to generate all individual trace plots for every dataset, metric, and evaluation type.
+The `--no-legend` flag can be added to this script's Python call to generate plots ready for compilation.

+6.  `6_CompileAllPlots.sbatch`: Submits a parallel job array to compile the individual plots into summary grid images, perfect for presentations.
+This script is highly configurable for different layouts.

-6.  `6_DeleteSimulationAuxiliaryFiles.sh` & `7_DeleteRawResults.sh`: Optional cleanup scripts to remove temporary SLURM log files, sbatch scripts, and the large number of raw `.pkl` files after the analysis is complete.
+7.  `7_DeleteAuxiliaryFiles.sh` & `8_DeleteRawResults.sh`: Optional cleanup scripts to remove temporary logs and raw data.

-## Results Structure
+## Directory Structure

-* **Raw Results**: Saved by cluster jobs in `Results/simulation_results/raw/{dataset_name}/{dataset}_{model}_seed_{i}.pkl`.
-* **Aggregated Results**: Created by the processing script in `Results/simulation_results/aggregated/{dataset_name}/{metric}.pkl`.
-These are the primary files used for analysis.
-* **Plots**: Saved in a nested structure in `Results/images/{metric}/{plot_type}/{plot_name}.png`.
+* **`Code/`**: Contains all executable code.
+    * `Cluster/`: Holds all shell and sbatch scripts for managing the HPC workflow.
+    * `Notebooks/`: Jupyter notebooks for exploratory analysis.
+    * `utils/`: The core Python package for the project.
+        * `Auxiliary/`: Helper scripts for preprocessing, aggregation, and plotting.
+        * `Main/`: The main simulation engine (`LearningProcedure.py`).
+        * `Prediction/`: Wrappers for machine learning models and error calculation functions (`HoldOutError.py`, `FullPoolError.py`).
+        * `Selector/`: Implementations of all active learning strategies (Random, GSx, iGS, WiGS, etc.).
+* **`Data/`**: Stores the preprocessed `.pkl` datasets.
+* **`Results/`**: Contains all outputs from the simulations.
+    * `simulation_results/`: Raw and aggregated numerical data.
+    * `images/`: Individual plots and final compiled grid images.

 ## Code